-We develop and calibrate an overlapping generations general equilibrium model with heterogeneous consumers who face idiosyncratic earnings and health risk to study the implications of exogenous trends of increasing college attainment, decreasing fertility, and increasing longevity.
-Keeping the major U.S. social insurance programs in place, we perform comparative statics with balanced growth paths.
-While all three exogenous trends contribute to a higher old age dependency ratio, increasing college attainment has different macroeconomic implications because it also leads to more productive workers.
-Increasing college attainment lowers the required increase in the labor tax rate due to decreasing fertility and increasing longevity by 8.3 percentage points.
-The required increase in the labor tax rate is 2.9 percentage points higher under general equilibrium than in a small open economy with constant prices because lower interest rates reduce capital income tax revenues.
+We develop and calibrate an overlapping generations general equilibrium model of the U.S. economy with heterogeneous consumers who face idiosyncratic earnings and health risk to study the implications of exogenous trends in increasing college attainment, decreasing fertility, and increasing longevity between 2005 and 2100.
+While all three trends contribute to a higher old age dependency ratio, increasing college attainment has different macroeconomic implications because it increases labor productivity.
+Decreasing fertility and increasing longevity require the government to increase the average labor tax rate from 32.0 to 44.4 percent.
+Increasing college attainment lowers the required tax increase by 10.1 percentage points.
+The required tax increase is higher under general equilibrium than in a small open economy with a constant interest rate because the reduction in the interest rate lowers capital income tax revenues.

 Published in: _European Economic Review_ (Vol. 122, February 2020, article 103363), https://doi.org/10.1016/j.euroecorev.2019.103363